The Future Bites: Critical reception

 The Future Bites was met with "generally favorable" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 74 based on 13 reviews.

 Mojo awarded the album 4 out of 5 and described it as "a great grown up pop record", opining that "(Wilson’s) solo work has seen him embracing dance, electronica and pop, and becoming all the better for it."
 Uncut awarded the album 8 out of 10, noting its "beautifully falsetto-iced vocal hooks" and "maverick meta pop".
 Classic Rock gave the album 9 out of 10, "Wilson has never before packed such a rollercoaster ride into a single album...Another triumph", and Rocks Magazine in Germany commented "Unpredictability remains Wilson’s credo" whilst rating the album 8 out of 10.

 Track listing

 Initial announcements featured a slightly different track listing with "Man of the People" and "Personal Shopper" swapping places and "Anyone But Me" being the final track before the song was removed, and replaced with "Count of Unease".
-The song "Anyone But Me" later released as a standalone singles.
+The song "Anyone But Me" was later released as a standalone single.
 The limited edition deluxe box set features an additional CD with 10 bonus tracks, including six unused songs from the album recording sessions.